marcoheine-com/marcoheine.com/src/blog/website-performance-optimization.md

 So that was my experience with website performance optimization so far.
 I know I'm just at the beginning of the topic and there are a lot more ways to improve performance so the learning never stops.

 If you have got more tips or advices I would really appreciate it, if you share them with me.
-Just send me an email to marco@marcokuehbauch.com or reach out to me on Twitter!
+Just send me an [email](mailto:marcokuehbauch@gmail.com) or reach out to me on Twitter!

 ### <a name="sources/further-reading"></a>Sources & Further Reading